DHTMLX/docs-suite/docs/toolbar/api/toolbar_hide_method.md

 @signature: {'hide(ids: string | string[]): void;'}

 @params:
-- ids 		string | array	one ID or an array of IDs of items
+`ids: string | array` - one ID or an array of IDs of items

 @example:
 toolbar.hide("save_btn");